Ancient Egypt

 of Ancient Egypt

-Religion and
+Religion and beliefs were an integral

-beliefs were an essential part of Ancient Egyptian
+part of ancient Egyptian culture.
+Ancient Egyptian

 their worship was an integral part of daily life.
 The